zigtools/zls/README.md

 ## Installation

+Installation starts with downloading an official release from the [Releases page](https://github.com/zigtools/zls/releases).

+See [Downloading and Building ZLS](https://github.com/zigtools/zls/wiki/Downloading-and-Building-ZLS) on the Wiki, or the page about [using ZLS with Visual Studio Code](https://github.com/zigtools/zls/wiki/Installing-for-Visual-Studio-Code) for a guide to help get `zls` running in your editor.

+### From Source

-Installing `zls` is pretty simple.
+Building `zls` is very easy.
 You will need [a build of Zig master](https://ziglang.org/download/) to build zls.

 ```bash
 git clone --recurse-submodules https://github.com/zigtools/zls